notqmail/notqmail/THOUGHTS.md

 you shouldn't have to map anything.
 If a host is under someone else's control, you'll want to map his uids to one local account; it's his client's job to decide which of his users get to talk NFS in the first place.
-Sun's original map---root to nobody, everyone else left alone--- is, as far as I can tell, always wrong.
+Sun's original map -- root to nobody, everyone else left alone -- is, as far as I can tell, always wrong.